Committees

 The Committee’s objective is to establish a partnership between Municipal Council and unionized and non-unionized employees, so that each commits to and supports the various means adopted to improve health and safety performance.

-The Sports, Recreation, Culture and Community Life Committee's main mandate is to analyze the various projects proposed by artists and organizations, whether they are community, recreational or sports-related, and to make recommendations to the Municipal Council.
+The sports and recreation committee's main mandate is to analyze the various projects proposed by recreational and sports organizations and then make recommendations to the municipal council.

 Committee members: